What is Browser Sandboxing

 Microsoft Edge Sandbox

-On starting the Windows 10 Sandbox, you will get a new desktop with only Recycle Bin and Edge shortcuts.
+Starting the Windows 10 Sandbox will give you a new desktop with only Recycle Bin and Edge shortcuts.
 It shows Start Menu and other icons.
-However, these icons don’t really work in the sandboxed environment.
-It is recommended to open them in the main Windows 10 instead of sandboxed Windows 10.
+However, these icons don’t work in the sandboxed environment.
+Opening them in the main Windows 10 instead of sandboxed Windows 10 is recommended.

-Run Edge from the sandboxed Windows 10 environment to ensure maximum security while browsing.
+Run Edge from the sandboxed Windows 10 environment to ensure maximum browsing security.
 Once the sandbox is closed, no one can trace your browsing activities.
-However, your ISP might create a log of the activities, but no one can check the activities performed using Edge in the sandbox.
-If any website downloads malware to your system, the malware too would disappear upon closing the sandbox.
+However, your ISP might create a log of the activities, but no one can check the actions performed using Edge in the sandbox.
+If any website downloads malware to your system, the malware too will disappear upon closing the sandbox.

 Note: In Windows 10 Pro and above editions, you can use Windows Sandbox for running Microsoft Edge.